-The Convergence Partnership was founded in 2007 on the belief that achieving conditions where all people can reach their full potential, we can create healthy people in healthy places in all communities.
+The Convergence Partnership was founded in 2007 on the belief that by achieving conditions where all people can reach their full potential, we can create healthy people in healthy places in all communities.
+As a collaborative of the nation's largest health foundations and health care institutions, it catalyzes investments, research, and policy development to transform the systems affecting health equity outcomes for children, families, and communities.
 At the local, state, regional, and national levels, the Partnership works at the intersection of multiple issues and sectors to advance health equity through joint action and policy and practice changes.

 For 10 years, PolicyLink has served as the program director, helping to develop and implement the plans and actions necessary to ensure that all people can live in healthy communities of opportunity.;

 Since its inception, the Partnership has had the following achievements.;

 - Over $4 billion of federal investments have been won through Convergence Partnership-funded efforts and education.